 📍Location: 226 Rue de Rivoli, 75001 Paris

 For a successful and cosy tea time, we highly recommend this address.
-You’ll taste the delicious home-made pastries for which it’s famous, and you’ll be able to choose your tea from a lovely selection!
+You’ll taste the delicious home-made pastries for which it’s famous, and you can choose your tea from a lovely selection!
 Granted, this little tea room is often crowded.
 But believe us, it’s worth the wait!

 📍Location: 3 Rue des Rosiers, 75004 Paris